What To Expect

 - Artificial joints

 - Cold or flu symptoms

 For removing impacted wisdom teeth, we will need to take a full panoramic X-rays so the doctor can see all internal structures of your teeth and gums that might be affected by the extraction.
 You and the doctor will then decide which sedation method will be right for you.

 Knowing what to expect during oral surgery and how to effectively recuperate can help guide you toward a speedy recovery.
 Oral surgery is often an outpatient procedure that requires local or general anesthesia, which means that you’ll return home shortly after your operation has been completed, with Dr. Grant’s approval.

 Finalize your arrangements for transportation to and from our east El Paso location before your appointment.
-Your senses might be impaired from the side effects of anesthesia, so it's important to have someone take you to the dental office and drive you home afterwards.
+Your senses might be impaired from the side effects of anesthesia, so it’s important to have someone take you to the dental office and drive you home afterward.

 You will also be required to fast before the surgery.
-Dr. Grant will tell you exactly how may hours before surgery will be required.
+Dr. Grant will tell you exactly how many hours before surgery will be required.
 If diabetic you are allowed to eat breakfast the morning of your appointment.

 Make sure to arrive early to your tooth extraction appointment, so you can reduce anxiety.
 Our oral surgeon will want to make sure everything is prepared for the extraction, and you will want to be as comfortable as possible.